Replica Seeding and Mapping

 Replica seeding includes the following steps:

-- When you create a replication job, you should point it to the backup repository in the DR site.
-During the first run of a replication job, Veeam Backup & Replication accesses the backup repository where the replica seed is located, and restores the VM from the backup.
-The restored VM is registered on the replication target host in the DR site.
+- When you create a replication job, you should point it to a backup repository in the DR site.
+During the initial synchronization, Veeam Backup & Replication accesses the backup repository where the replica seed is located, and restores the VM from the backup.
+The restored VM is registered on the target host in the DR site.
 Files of the restored VM are placed to the location you specify as the replica destination datastore.

 Virtual disks of a replica restored from the backup preserve their format (that is, if the original VM used thin provisioned disks, virtual disks of the VM replica are restored as thin provisioned).

-- During all subsequent runs of the replication job, Veeam Backup & Replication transfers only incremental changes in a regular manner.
+- During incremental synchronization, Veeam Backup & Replication transfers only incremental changes in a regular manner.